 “Pikachu, Pikachu, Pikachu!”
 The crowds cheer, holding up Pikachu signs, banners, dolls, wearing t-shirts with its face, and somewhere trading one of the million different cards featuring the electric yellow mouse.
 But somewhere, silently in the background, is a Raichu looking on in horror, stunned at the adoration the INFERIOR rodent is getting, when Raichu is not only more powerful, better designed, but also related.
 Imagine you had a little wimp for a younger brother, a real rat, just a stinky little nuisance, and somehow even though you’re nicer to your mum and always make the tea, your parents still only sang your brother’s praises to all their friends.

 If Raichu has a million fans, I’m one of them.
 If it has a hundred fans, I’m one of them.
 And if it has a single fan, that will be me (and my editor Ruby who actually has a Raichu tattoo).
-I simply cannot fathom how Raichu isn’t universally adored on a level similar to its pathetic predecessor when it has those adorable ears, a beaming smile, and that lovely orange colourway.
+I simply cannot fathom how Raichu isn’t universally adored on a level similar to its pathetic predecessor when it has those adorable ears, a beaming smile, and that lovely orange colorway.
 If that doesn’t do it for you, then how about an even cuter Raichu that has psychic powers and surfs on its tail?
 If Alolan Raichu didn’t change the tide of opinion, I honestly don’t know what else The Pokémon Company can do.
 I don’t even dislike Pikachu (much), but come on folks, you know Raichu rules.
 Read our guide to the best electric Pokémon in Pokémon Go for more.

 Kayleigh has to point out that not everyone at PT considers Pikachu to be a nuisance.
 We’re not united in this, though we do all love Raichu.
 Either way, to take down this evolution line, consult our electric Pokémon weakness guide.

 There are a few Pokémon from the original generation that are based on real-world figures (probably before the games were big enough to worry about legal issues), and the amazing Alakazam is one of them.
 This spoon-wielding unit with immense psychic power is based on the infamous conman Uri Gellar, who spent years pretending to have psychic powers for clout.
-Well, Alakazam has REAL psychic powers Uri (I know he’s not real, let me have this) and he’s awesome.
+Well, Alakazam has REAL psychic powers Uri (I know he’s not real, let me have this), and he’s awesome.

-Not only is Alakazam an absolute powerhouse in the original games, being one of the few challengers to the almighty Gengar, but the two Pokémon appear together in my favourite episode of the original Pokémon anime, when gigantic, prehistoric version of the two ‘mons appeared and had a kaiju fight.
+Not only is Alakazam an absolute powerhouse in the original games, being one of the few challengers to the almighty Gengar, but the two Pokémon appear together in my favorite episode of the original Pokémon anime, when gigantic, prehistoric version of the two ‘mons appeared and had a kaiju fight.
 With its absurd special attack and its awesome bearded mega evolution, Alakazam has also kept a steady spot in the Pokémon meta, and it holds the honor of perhaps being the Pokémon with a name that’s the most fun to say.
 Read our guide to the best psychic Pokemon in Pokémon Go for more.

 If you want to know how to beat Alakazam and its fellow mind readers, don’t hesitate to seek out our psychic Pokémon weakness guide.